-- 1. Market heifers must be pregnancy checked up to 30 days prior with vet certification proof to superintendent needs to be provided at final weigh in. - 2.
-(ONLY 1 BUCKET CALF CAN BE SHOWN BY A 4-H'ER) - 3.
-Bucket calf exhibitors must be 10 years or younger. - 4.
-Bucket calves must be born after January 1 and tagged before June 1 - 5.
-Bucket calf exhibitors will not show in Jr. Fitting & Showing, their showmanship will be evaluated within their class.
+- 1 Market heifers must be pregnancy checked up to 30 days prior with vet certification proof provided to superintendent at final weigh in. - Bucket calf exhibitors must be 10 years or younger and can only enter one 2. bucket calf. - 3 Bucket calves must be born after January 1. - Bucket calf exhibitors will not show in Showmanship, their showmanship will be evaluated within their class.